Efficient Evader Detection in Mobile Sensor Networks: Introduction

 The number of randomly placed sensors required for static coverage may be prohibitively large.
 Further, environmental dynamics, such as those produced by wind or ocean currents, may cause sensors to move.
 We therefore study \emph{mobile coverage}, a type of dynamic coverage that often requires significantly fewer sensors than its static counterpart.
 Indeed, we consider mobile sensor networks wherein the sensors may move deterministically or stochastically.
 By \emph{mobile coverage} we mean that no possible intruder could continuously move in the domain under surveillance without at some point being seen by at least one of the moving sensors.
 These sensors may achieve mobile coverage even in the absence of static coverage --- i.e.\ even if the entire domain is never covered at any fixed moment in time by the union of the sensing balls.

-Subtle topological tools exist that guarantee mobile coverage, even if the sensors are not able to monitor their position coordinates.
-Using these tools as a foundation, we here initiate the study of the statistics of mobile coverage in minimal mobile sensor networks.
-By \emph{minimal}, we mean that we do not know the locations of the sensors.
+Subtle topological tools exist that guarantee mobile coverage, even if the sensors are not able to monitor their position \SIADSEDIT{coordinates~\cite{Coordinate-free,DeSilva2007homological,de2007coverage}}.
+Using these tools as a foundation, we initiate the study of the statistics of mobile coverage in minimal mobile sensor networks.
+By \emph{minimal}, we mean that each sensor measures only a small amount of \SIADSEDIT{local} information, and in particular the sensors do not measure their locations.
 As a consequence, we must verify mobile coverage using only local data.
 This local data consists of connectivity information (overlapping sensors can detect each other), weak angular data (sensors can measure cyclic orderings of neighbors), and distance data (each sensor can measure distances to nearby detected sensors).
 We address the following statistical questions.
 Given randomly placed sensors which then move deterministically or stochastically in a domain, how do the statistics of the (random) \emph{mobile coverage time} $T_{\max}$, the time at which mobile coverage is achieved, behave?
 Additionally, how do the mean and variance of $T_{\max}$ depend on the sensor dynamics?

 We provide concrete algorithms that certify mobile coverage and use them to examine several models of sensor motion; see \cite{OurGitHubCode} for code and documentation.
 These models fall into one of two categories --- either the sensors move independently, or they locally coordinate their dynamics.
 We examine two models wherein the sensors move independently, one deterministic (billiard motion) and one stochastic (Brownian motion).
 Inspired by the emergent dynamics associated with collective animal motion, we study the seminal D'Orsogna model~\cite{DOrsogna2006self} as well.
 In this model, sensors use local attractive and repulsive forces to coordinate motion.